marcosmarinalopez/api_advertising/README.md

 ![Sales predict example with Postman](/images/SalesPredict.png)

-- `/api/v1/retrain`: use this for retraining model and receiving new Root Mean Squeared Error of the new model.
-It will write a new `pickle` file with the new model
+- `/api/v1/retrain`: use this for retraining model and receiving new `Root Mean Squeared Error` of the new model uploading a new `.csv` file with the same structure as `Advertisement.csv` original file.
+Also, this new file must be `retrain_file.csv` for being able to retrain the model.
+It will write a new `pickle` file with the new model.

 ![Retrain example with Postman](/images/Retrain.png)